brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/MaliciousProcessDetection/README.md

 ### General Steps:
 1. **Run the Script:** Launch the desired script using the `Run With PowerShell` option.
 2. **Provide Inputs:** Follow on-screen prompts or specify parameters as required.
-3. **Review Outputs:** Check generated `.log` files and, where applicable, `.csv` reports for results.
+3. **Review Outputs:** Check generated `.LOG` files and, where applicable, `.CSV` reports for results.

 ### Example Scenarios:

+- **Remove-EmptyFiles-or-DateRange.ps1**
+   - Run the script and specify the target directory and file criteria (empty or within a specific date range).
+   - The script removes matching files and logs all actions for review.

 - **🛡️ Remove-Softwares-NonCompliance-Tool.ps1**
    - Open **Softwares-NonCompliance-List.txt** and list the names of applications to uninstall (one per line).
    - Run the script with administrative privileges.
-   - The script automatically uninstalls the listed applications, logs actions taken, and gracefully handles errors.
+   - Automatically uninstalls listed applications, logs actions, and gracefully handles errors.
-   - Review the `.log` file for detailed uninstallation reports.
+   - Review the `.LOG` file for detailed uninstallation reports.

 - **🚫 Remove-Softwares-NonCompliance-viaGPO.ps1**
-   - Prepare a GPO to deploy this script across multiple systems.
+   - Deploy the script via a GPO to uninstall unauthorized software across multiple systems.
-   - Execute the script to silently uninstall non-compliant software on target machines.
-   - Logs confirm the uninstallation process and ensure compliance.
+   - Logs confirm uninstallation processes and ensure compliance.

 - **🗑️ Uninstall-SelectedApp-Tool.ps1**
-   - Run the script to launch a graphical user interface (GUI).
+   - Run the script to launch the GUI.
-   - Select the application(s) to uninstall from the displayed list.
+   - Select application(s) to uninstall from the displayed list.
    - Confirm and proceed with the uninstallation.
    - Logs document the removed applications and any issues encountered.